 Everyone was created and endowed with the same dignity, a dignity conferred by being a son and daughter of God.
 Everyone has an equal right to the necessities of life, but sadly, for most of the world those necessities, food, health care, an education, decent living accommodations are nonexistent or denied.
 No matter our titles, no matter our wealth, no matter our physical attributes we will all one day share in the life of the Trinity where finally only love and equality will exist.

 Our children and the children of the world mirror the love of the Trinity.
 In their interaction with one another, in helping each other through the daily trials that life gives them, they become beacons of God’s love for one another.
 It is heartening to see them gather around a new child and introduce him to the home.
 This is what is meant by living the life of the Trinity: proffering an unconditional, all encompassing love among equals.
 They look beyond themselves and their physical ailments to help another.
 This impulse to succor one another is something that is inborn and natural to children.
 Perhaps that is why we are told that unless we become as little children we will not enter the kingdom of heaven.

 We were created in the image of God, which is to say we were created to mirror the love of the Trinity by giving ourselves away, for life to give life, for mercy to give mercy, for compassion to give compassion, for peace to give peace, for love to give love.

 Gerard Thomas Straub

-We thank you for making our efforts for out children possible.
-We are very grateful for your support.
-We love you and wish you God’s peace and blessings.
+We thank you for your support of our children.
+We love you and wish you God’s peace.